truongluan303/Pi_Estimate/README.md

 ALL of the points generated (BOTH blue & red) will represent A_square.
 The total number of points that are inside the circle (ONLY red) will represent A_circle From there, we can do the calculation and estimate the number pi

+I am using pygame for the graphical interface

+This is how the output looks like:
+Uploading Estimate Pi 2021-06-27 16-35-55.mp4…